-The goal of math conversations is to get you and your students talking about math.
+The goal of Math Conversations is to get you and your students talking about math.
 When kids get the opportunity to share strategies, consider others’ thinking, and justify their own thinking, they can make connections that build their understanding.
 The secret is to use questions and prompts that don’t only have one correct answer.
 Tasks like this allow students to use what they know and think in their own ways.

 Another important part of math conversations is understanding that mistakes are not bad!
 Mistakes mean that learning is taking place.
 In her book, Mathematical Mindsets, and also in this article which I highly recommend reading, Jo Boaler discusses the importance of mistakes and making them a celebrated part of math.